aprinur/Scraping_ycombinator/README.md

 ## So, how to use this program ?

-- First of all you must have python installed in your device, and then activate venv ( **Optional** ).
+- First of all you must have python and sqlite database installed in your device.
 - Next install dependencies from requirement.txt file

 ```